Edited by: Jessica Merritt

-Hot Tip: Check to see if you’re eligible for a welcome offer of up to 150,000 points with the Amex Platinum card!
-(The current public offer is 80,000 points.
+Hot Tip: Check to see if you’re eligible for a welcome bonus offer of up to 125k (or 150k) points with the Amex Platinum.
+The current public offer is 80,000 points.
 (This targeted offer was independently researched and may not be available to all applicants.)

 Along with the TSA PreCheck credit, you can also get these perks (some of which require enrollment) with the Amex Platinum card:

 Chase also waives the annual fee for its premium Chase Sapphire Reserve card for active-duty service members.
-The card offers a TSA PreCheck/Global Entry/Nexus credit as well as tons of other benefits:
+The card offers a TSA PreCheck/Global Entry/NEXUS credit as well as tons of other benefits:

-Although the IHG Premier card is considered a mid-tier credit card from Chase, you’ll still find plenty to like about this card, which, offers a $100 Global Entry/Nexus credit.
+Although the IHG Premier card is considered a mid-tier credit card from Chase, you’ll still find plenty to like about this card, which, offers a $100 Global Entry/NEXUS credit.

 It also has a few other perks worth mentioning:

 As a military member, there are so many benefits to take advantage of, especially when flying.
-Don’t waste your time in line at security — simply use your DoD ID number to score complimentary TSA PreCheck and keep those liquids in your bag.
+Don’t waste your time in line at security — simply use your DOD ID number to score complimentary TSA PreCheck and keep those liquids in your bag.

-The information regarding the Citi Prestige® Card and Hilton Honors American Express Aspire Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.
+The information regarding the Hilton Honors American Express Aspire Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.